gilben1/gilben1.github.io/content/posts/2023/01/what-about-about/index.md

    |--index.md
 ```

 It doesn't feel right to have a half-published about page, so I won't publish it until I'm happy with an initial version.
-So for now, you get a rambling about and about page that has yet to be.
+So for now, you get a rambling about an about page that has yet to be.

 ### Other Small Changes